ORCUS Level 3 Certification

 Like many other children of the Space Race, I inhaled everything I could find about Mercury, Gemini, Apollo, and follow-on programs.
 I built and launched many Estes models to dizzying heights of 50 or even 100 feet!
 By the time I reached high school my interest in model rocketry had faded in favor of other things, though.

 I started on my Level 1 rocket and quickly became addicted.
-My Level 2 rocket is complete, has test-flown twice, and is ready for my certification attempt at the first TCV launch of the 2024-25 season.
+My Level 2 rocket flew beautifully at the first Tripoli Central Virginia launch day on 8 Nov 2024.
+Now, on to Level 3!

 STRUCTURE

-The body tubes and avionics bay coupler tube will be Blue Tube 2.0 sealed with sanding sealer.
-The fins and nosecone will be fiberglass, with an aluminum tip on the nosecone.
-The centering rings, bulkheads, and avionics sled will be either plywood – I may decide to 3D-print the avionics sled with ABS.
-Thrust will be coupled to the body tube using an aluminum thrust ring, and motor retention will be achieved using an Aeropack retainer.
-All hardware will be stainless steel.
-West System epoxies will be used throughout.
+The body tubes, motor mount, and avionics bay coupler tube will be Blue Tube 2.0.
+The nosecone will be fiberglass with an aluminum tip.
+The fins will be 0.25 in G10 fiberglass, with tip-to-tip fiberglass reinforcement.
+(See the flutter analysis at https://www.kq9p.us/wp-content/uploads/Fin-Flutter-Boundary-Calculator-V1-1.zip.)
+The centering rings, bulkheads, and avionics sled will be Baltic birch plywood, although I may decide to 3D-print the avionics sled with PETG or ABS.
+Thrust will be coupled to the body tube using an SC Precision aluminum thrust ring, and motor retention will be achieved using an Aeropack retainer.
+West System and US Composites epoxies will be used throughout.

 PROPULSION